ginzburg1991/resume_parser_ai/README.md

 5. Analyze the output for recruitment insights, including clusters and classifications of candidates.

 ## Conclusion
-The integration of regex-based parsing, data manipulation with pandas, and sophisticated machine learning models in this project offers a comprehensive approach to modern recruitment challenges.
+This project's integration of regex-based parsing, data manipulation with pandas, and sophisticated machine-learning models offers a comprehensive approach to modern recruitment challenges.
 It not only automates the extraction of information from resumes but also utilizes advanced analytics to enhance the selection process, thereby facilitating the recruitment of top talent in an efficient and effective manner.